damianhakert/damianhakert.github.io/source/posts/2016-12-10-proposed-server-purchase-for-gitlab-com.html.md

 N5 What router should we use for the management network?

 # Backup

+We're still early in figuring out the backup solution so there are still lots of questions.

 Backing up 480TB of data (expected size in 2017) is pretty hard.
 We thought about using [Google Nearline](https://cloud.google.com/storage-nearline/) because with a price of $0.01 per GB per month means that for $4800 we don't have to worry about much.